Is Your Teen Using Tobacco or E-cigarettes? How to Handle It as a Parent

 - Their parents are smokers.

-On the 1-on-1 Coaching team, we work with concerned parents on how to deal with their teenager who is smoking.
+On the parent coaching team, we work with concerned parents on how to deal with their teenager who is smoking.
 For teens under the age of 18, we treat it as we would any illegal activity.
 It is unacceptable.

 That said, there are a couple factors to consider.
 If one or both of the parents are smoking, it becomes a more difficult task to address.
 James Lehman refers to this dilemma as “Do, Not Say.”
 Meaning if you want to your child to stop yelling, don’t convey that message while yelling; if you expect respectful behavior from your child, allow your child to see you treat others with respect; and if you want your child to stop smoking, don’t say it with a cigarette in your hand.
 In fact, consider stopping smoking not only for yourself, but as modeling what you want to see in your child.